Anterior Cervical Discectomy & Fusion (ACDF)

 Discectomy literally means "cutting out the disc."
 A discectomy can be performed anywhere along the spine from the neck (cervical) to the low back (lumbar).
-The surgeon reaches the damaged disc from the front (anterior) of the spine — through the throat area.
-By moving aside the neck muscles, trachea, and esophagus, the disc and bony vertebrae are accessed.
-In the neck area of the spine, an anterior approach is more convenient than a posterior (back) because the disc can be reached without disturbing the spinal cord, spinal nerves, and the strong neck muscles of the back.
-Depending on your particular case, one disc (single-level) or more (multi-level) may be removed.
+The surgeon reaches the damaged disc from the front (anterior) of the spine through the throat area.
+By moving aside the neck muscles, trachea, and esophagus, the disc and bony vertebrae are exposed.
+Surgery from the front of the neck is more accessible than from the back (posterior) because the disc can be reached without disturbing the spinal cord, spinal nerves, and the strong neck muscles.
+Depending on your particular symptoms, one disc (single-level) or more (multi-level) may be removed.

 After the disc is removed, the space between the bony vertebrae is empty.
-To prevent the vertebrae from collapsing and rubbing together, the surgeon fills the open disc space with a bone graft.
+To prevent the vertebrae from collapsing and rubbing together, a spacer bone graft is inserted to fill the open disc space.
 The graft serves as a bridge between the two vertebrae to create a spinal fusion.
-The bone graft and vertebrae are often immobilized and held together with metal plates and screws.
-Following surgery the body begins its natural healing process and new bone cells are formed around the graft.
-After 3 to 6 months, the bone graft should join the vertebrae above and below to form one solid piece of bone.
-With instrumentation and fusion working together, the bone may actually grow around the plates and screws – similar to reinforced concrete.
+The bone graft and vertebrae are fixed in place with metal plates and screws.
+Following surgery the body begins its natural healing process and new bone cells grow around the graft.
+After 3 to 6 months, the bone graft should join the two vertebrae and form one solid piece of bone.
+The instrumentation and fusion work together, similar to reinforced concrete.

 Bone grafts come from many sources.
 Each type has advantages and disadvantages.